KentThylstrupAdel/HomeLab/docs/networksing.md

 ## SSH Access

 The Bazzite workstation acts as the management host and connects to all servers using SSH.
+Public/Private key has been established and installed for ease of access.

 ```text
 Bazzite